June 2025

 2. Validating Data Foundations

 A key principle when designing with generative AI is to first explore the boundaries of what the model can and cannot do.
-Before committing to interface design, I make it a priority to understand the accuracy, consistency, and structure of the outputs.
-In this project, where AI was used to extract requirements from RFP documents, I began by assessing how well requirements could be identified and categorised.
+Before committing to interface design, I made it a priority to understand the accuracy, consistency, and structure of the possible outputs.
+I began by assessing how well requirements could be identified and categorised.

 Findings: